 Pre And Post Workout Nutrition

 Now, in anaerobic endeavors, like training Jiu-Jitsu or MMA, you need to tap into a more fast-acting source.
 This is where carbs come into play.
 The carbs your body uses are mostly from the glycogen stores in the liver and muscles.
 The key trick here is that you need to ingest protein, to make all the carbs in glycogen available to the body.
 So protein before a workout?
 Yes, definitely.
-For best results, George likes to pair it with honey.
+Another of his crucial diet tips for grapplers is to pair protein with honey for maximal effect.

 As far as supplements go, George doesn’t advocate their use but doesn’t forbid it either.
 Supplements are a highly individual thing, so using some might actually work for some people.
 The thing with supplements is that they’re processed products.
 And, as we covered earlier, processed foods are a no-no in the George Lockhart diet.